When we start new chapters in our lives we’re truly energized by the freshness of it all.

 One cord = one plug.
 Not one cord = plugging into 5 different things.

 May seem trivial.
 May seem simple.
 May even seem stupid.
 But how you do one thing is how you do everything.

 The hardest part can be choosing that one thing.

-I suggest making your bed, it might just change the world. 😉
+Perhaps start with making your bed, it might just change the world.